36 Genius Ideas to Upcycle Old Calendar Pages

 It'd be an easy task to find this attractive bird mobile a home.
 Jane over at Buzzmills shares the directions for this simple project.

 Although you can make this craft any time of year, I think it is especially appropriate during the Lent and Easter season.
-Kids & Glitter has the pattern and directions to make your own.
+Find the tutorial at Fishtail Cottage.

 9. Block Puzzle